space-sh/space/doc/modules.md

 9. Always take careful action when making decisions based on data gathered, be it locally or remotely, because data could be tampered, misdirected or turned into malicious by third party operators.

+10. Make sure build time module functions specify `SPACE_FN` header variable at the beginning of the function scope for clarity.
+Preferably in the very first line.